sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_onprem_data_migration.md

 mi ssh-exec 'cd /deployment/docker-compose && docker run --env-file .env --network docker-compose_sourcegraph sourcegraph/migrator:$TO upgrade -from=$FROM -to=$TO'
 ```

+> NOTE: If anything goes horribly wrong, you can [reset databases](#reset-databases) and continue again from there with adjusted steps as needed.

 ### Spin up instance

+> NOTE: This step requires additional validation ([#1651](https://github.com/sourcegraph/customer/issues/1651)).

 If all upgrades succeed, spin up the instance: